Upcoming Irish Wolfhound Events

 And to show that dog shows aren't always so serious, here is a little light entertainment for your viewing pleasure.
 This is a Video of Aine, Sorcha, Stella, and Nora playing cowboys during the team class at the Rocky Mountain Irish Wolfhound Club's Specialty.

-Use this site as a learning tool and resource.
-You will need to understand breed related health concerns if you are to be an advocate for your hound.
-I also recommend visiting the website for our parent club, the Irish Wolfhound Club of America and our health foundation, the Irish Wolfhound Foundation, click on the names to visit their sites.
-Take time to learn about the breed, and be prepared with questions once you begin talking to and visiting breeders.
-If you are local to North or South Carolina, Virginia or West Virginia I recommend contacting the Irish Wolfhound Association of the Mid South for information regarding local breeders or rescues.
-This group holds multiple events a year where you can meet both wolfhounds and their owners.
+The purpose of this site is to be a learning tool and resource for those interested in the breed.
+You will need to understand breed related health concerns if you are to be a good steward and advocate for your hound.
+There is some information on these pages and you're welcome to spend as much time here as necessary.
+I also recommend following up by visiting the online home of our parent club, the Irish Wolfhound Club of America and our health foundation, the Irish Wolfhound Foundation, click on the names of these organizations to visit their sites.
+I encourage you to explore and be prepared with questions once you begin talking to and visiting breeders.
+If you live local to North or South Carolina, Virginia or West Virginia I recommend contacting the Irish Wolfhound Association of the Mid South for information regarding local breeders or rescues.
+This group also holds multiple events a year where you can meet both wolfhounds and their owners to learn more about the breed.

-My love for Irish Wolfhounds started in third grade when I discovered a 1940s breed book in the school library.
+My love for Irish Wolfhounds started in third grade when I discovered them in a 1940s breed book.
 It described the wolfhound as being of great size and commanding appearance with it's past "lost in antiquity".
 I was a young girl, romantic, of Irish heritage and madly in love with animals, I was hooked.
-I looked forward to the day I could own an Irish Wolfhound, but that wouldn't happen for another 20 years.
+I looked forward to the day I could add an Irish Wolfhound to my home.
+This took another 20 years.
 I bought my first Wolfhound, Kaila, from a breeder in Kansas in 1991.
-She wasn't a very good breeder, something I recognized when I saw two sad little puppies sitting in the back of a pick up truck.
-I had worked in veterinary medicine for several years, and knew I was only perpetuating the problem by buying either one of them.
-But I couldn't bring myself to leave them in that dirty truck.
-I gave her $800 for both puppies and she said SOLD!
+She wasn't a very good breeder, something I recognized immediately when I saw two sad little pups sitting in the back of a pick up truck.
+I had already worked in veterinary medicine for several years and knew I was only perpetuating the problem by buying either one of them.
+But I just couldn't bring myself to leave them in the back of that dirty truck.
+I offered her $800 for both puppies and she said SOLD!
 (Probably followed by Sucker).
+Kaila was beautiful to me, but not necessarily as beautiful to the judges when over time I decided I wanted to show her.
+It didn't matter though, she was still my dream come true.
+She loved coursing and made her mark on the field, finishing her career in the top 10 in ASFA (American Sighthound Field Association) in the early 90s.

-My husband had never met an Irish Wolfhound when we started dating.
-He couldn't get over how big the 6 month old puppy was (she dwarfed his Border Collie).
+My husband's love of Irish Wolfhounds started when he met me, right after he got over how big the 6 month old puppy was (she dwarfed his Border Collie) and that she really was just 6 months old.
 You have to love a man who offers to take you on a dog walk for your first date.
 We've had the luxury of owning many beautiful hounds since... and I'd like to share a few of them with you on these pages.
 If you're interested in being owned and loved by your own hound please visit the website of our National Breed Club, The Irish Wolfhound Club of America to learn more.

 - They will not advertise on internet sites set up specifically for the commercial sale of puppies.

-- They rarely take deposits, and never non-refundable deposits.
-If they've vetted you and feel you will make a great home they'll commit to you without you risking non-refundable money.
+- They do not take deposits.
+If they've vetted you and feel you will make a great home they'll commit to you just as you're expected to commit to them.

 - They will provide certification of health testing done prior to breeding, and completed by veterinarians specializing in those aspects of health.
 The standard should be heart, hips, elbows and eyes.

-- They will provide bile acid screening on ALL puppies prior to going to their new homes.
+- They will provide bile acid testing on ALL puppies prior to going to their new homes.
 This protects both you and the puppy from what can be a very tragic diagnosis.

 - They won't have a complicated contract.
-It will be 1 to 2 pages and address breeding, sterilization, recommendations for vaccination, feeding, exercise, registration and disposition of the pup should you ever be unable to keep it.
+It will usually be 1 to 2 pages and address breeding, sterilization, recommendations for vaccination, feeding, exercise, registration and disposition of the pup should you ever be unable to keep it.
 A reputable breeder will expect the pup to be returned if something in your life changes and you can't keep him.
 It won't matter his age, they'll want to involved in the process of rehoming the pup.
-The contract should request you get the puppy to the vet within the next week for a vet check.
-Be sure to ask breeders about their health guarantees!
-Its very important that you realize that RARELY does anything truly BAD happen in the first 72 hours!
+The contract should request you get the pup to the vet within the next week and it will have a 1 year health guarantee for hereditary health conditions.
+Its very important that you realize that RARELY does something truly BAD happen in the first 72 hours!

 - Reputable breeders usually don't differentiate on the price between male and female or show and companion quality.
 It costs exactly the same to provide a well socialized companion puppy as it does to provide a well socialized show puppy.